By Boyce Thompson

 The beauty of a crawlspace foundation, compared to a slab, is that you can access mechanical, plumbing, and even electrical systems with relative ease.
 That’s because these systems are run through crawlspace, which is typically at least two feet high so that you can get under the house to do the work.
 With a crawlspace foundation, your builder pours foundation footings and walls support the house.
 Local codes may call for installing a capillary break on the top of the footing and between the foundation wall and framing.

 Crawlspace foundations, which account for about 15 percent of new homes, may be the best choice for a sloped lot, since footings can be used to level the home’s flooring.
 Soils like red clay almost always require one because they aren’t strong enough to support a cement slab.
 Crawlspaces may also prove the best option in flood-prone areas, since they keep the house elevated above ground level.
 But the first floor needs to be elevated above flood plain levels published by the Federal Emergency Management Agency.
-This chic modern farmhouse, plan 929-1054 , comes standard with a crawlspace foundation, though a basement is also available.
+Below, you will see a modern farmhouse (for DIY farmhouse decorating ideas, check out this blog from HGTV) that comes standard with a crawlspace foundation, though a basement is also available.

-Here's an elevated cottage plan, 890-1 that features a distinctive crawlspace foundation.
+Plan 890-1 (below) is an elevated modern cottage house plan that features a distinctive crawlspace foundation.

 It’s even easier to install and maintain mechanical systems in basements, of course.
 They make an ideal location for heaters, air conditioners, and electrical equipment, especially when carefully insulated and conditioned.
 They can also hold fun recreational spaces like wet bars, family rooms, guest suites, and even sport courts!